Washington mother charged in ‘medical child abuse’ case against adopted 6-year-old daughter

 MIAMI POLICE CHIEF CALLS FOR ‘SERIOUS PRISON TIME’ FOR ILLEGAL GUN POSSESSION AFTER LATEST MASS SHOOTING

-According search warrants reviewed by Q13 Fox, while Hartman's daughter was diagnosed with AHC, doctors told investigators the diagnosis was based on information directly from Hartman, and that none of the symptoms, including severe seizures, had been observed firsthand.
+According search warrants, while Hartman's daughter was diagnosed with AHC, doctors told investigators the diagnosis was based on information directly from Hartman, and that none of the symptoms, including severe seizures, had been observed firsthand.

-"At no point during her admission were there any findings or reported symptoms to support any of her prior diagnoses," the court documents reportedly state.
+"At no point during her admission were there any findings or reported symptoms to support any of her prior diagnoses," the court documents state.
 "All the available evidence obtained during the course of her admission suggests (redacted) is a health young 6-year-old."

-The girl was reportedly removed from Hartman's care in March and was observed at a local hospital for 16 days.
+The girl was removed from Hartman's care in March.

-Court documents also reportedly say that investigators found a series of diary entries in which Hartman allegedly mentioned various instances in which she lied about having different illnesses when she was younger, including meningitis and mono.
+Court documents also reveal that investigators found a series of diary entries in which Hartman allegedly mentioned various instances in which she lied about having different illnesses when she was younger, including meningitis and mono.

 In one entry, Hartman allegedly said "when it comes to suffering, I am a compulsive liar/exaggerator."